Historic Zoning Commission

 2.5-story brick residence with a hipped roof, an exterior of brick veneer, and dormers on front and front and side roof slopes.
 Full-length front porch supported by square columns.

 3. The existing building's exterior has already received significant modifications, including replacement windows, new windows in non-original locations, and the enclosure of a rear corner porch.
-Overall, the proposed window replacements are appropriate within the guidelines, except for the ground-level windows on the façade, which are proposed to be replaced with single-light picture windows.
-Guidelines state "windows should be double-hung sash windows."
-New windows should be installed in the originally-sized brick fenestrations (as reflected on the drawings) and avoid further enclosure with trim or siding.
+Overall, the proposed window replacements are appropriate within the guidelines.
+The revised windows on the façade's ground level have been revised to be double-hung windows to meet the guidelines.
+All replacement windows should be installed in the originally-sized brick fenestrations (as reflected on the drawings) and avoid further enclosure with trim or siding.
 The proposed windows to be enclosed are on secondary elevations and at basement level, and are not character-defining features of the building.
 The elevation drawing retains the door's transom and sidelights, which are character-defining features.

 4. All repointing and masonry repair should meet the specifications of NPS Brief 2, "Repointing Mortar Joints on Historic Masonry Buildings."
 Painting historic brick masonry with contemporary paint is not advisable.